 The Z Pest Control approach to controlling mice begins with a key premise: in the "hierarchy of needs" of a mouse, shelter tops the list, so we take away shelter first.
 Even if your home or office is devoid of food, if a mouse can use it to solve its need for shelter, it will, and then it will solve its need for food later.

 Thus, the Z Pest Control rodent control process begins with inspection to identify likely rodent entry points and pathways.
-It then shifts to "exclusion", which is the closing of identified entry points with rodent resistant materials.
-Finally, the effort turns to eradication and on-going control by placement of rodenticide baits and various types of traps, which are maintained on a monthly or quarterly service plan (this can be as short in duration as just the first month; Z Pest Control does not stick clients with burdensome contracts!).
-We sell the bait stations and traps deployed to you so that at the end of the service there's no confusion about who owns what, also enabling you to maintain the rodent control we establish yourself, or with the help of another provider if you decide to go with someone else.
+The effort then turns to eradication and on-going control by placement of rodenticide baits and various types of traps, which are maintained on a monthly or quarterly service plan (this can be as short in duration as just the first month; Z Pest Control does not stick clients with burdensome contracts!).
+The bait stations and traps deployed are sold to you so that at the end of the service there's no confusion about who owns what, also enabling you to maintain the rodent control Z Pest has established yourself, or with the help of another provider if you decide to go with someone else.

-The mice that get into your house make life harder, so we try to make this easier for you.
+The mice that get into your house make life harder, so I try to make this easier for you.

 Paul does have a current Washington small game license and a raging upland bird hunting habit though.
 The season is almost here, his 12 gauge is clean and ready, and he has a decent supply of his favorite shot shells on-hand.
 So, if you know of good "Feel Free to Hunt" locations, or you own property that pheasant, quail, partridge, or grouse call home and you wouldn't mind letting him hunt on it, please call, text, or email him with an invite!

 Thanks for reading!
-If you need help with any of the above creatures, or any of the other pests that Z Pest Control LLC handles, please call, text, or email Paul or Brad:
+If you need help with any of the above creatures, or any of the other pests that Z Pest Control LLC handles, please call, text, or email:

 No comments: